ZhekaiShen/ZhekaiShen/README.md

 - :seedling: Exploring more on AI and Large Language Model.

-- :zap: Canadian IMO Team Member,Bronze Medalist at the Yau Science Award (CS),a Finalist at the 2024 ISEF.
+- :zap: Canadian IMO Team Member,Bronze Medalist at the Yau Science Award (CS),a Finalist at the 2024 ISEF, USACO Plantium.

 - :mailbox:How to reach me: duduba8818@163.com